tothebeat/matcher/README.md

 Written in Python using the [Django](https://docs.djangoproject.com/en/1.5/) web framework to make this accessible to people who don't want to use command lines (like me) to make use of a program.
 Using the [xlrd](https://pypi.python.org/pypi/xlrd/0.9.2) python library for reading XLSX spreadsheet files.
 I have no idea how xlrd works, it could be a tiny version of Excel for all I know.

-I have no idea what I'm doing.
-How did I get here.

-The point of this project is to help solve the problem of matching data between files of different formats that do not share a common field.
-For example, let's say you have a file with home addresses for your friends:
+The point of this project is to help you match data between files of different formats that do not share a common field.
+For an extremely simplified example, let's say you have a file with home addresses for your friends:

 <table>
   <tr>